Transportation inequalities for non-globally dissipative SDEs with jumps via Malliavin calculus and coupling: Coupling of SDEs with pure jump noise

 with $e_t := (X_t - Y_t)/|X_t- Y_t|$.
-Intuitively, it is a modification of the reflection coupling with a positive probability of bringing the marginal processes together instead of performing the reflection.
+Intuitively, it is a combination of a modification of the reflection coupling with a positive probability of bringing the marginal processes together instead of performing the reflection (for jumps of size smaller than $m$) and the synchronous coupling (for jumps larger than $m$).
 We can call it the mirror coupling.
+For the coupling construction itself, $m$ can be chosen arbitrarily.
+For obtaining convergence rates in Wasserstein distances, we choose $m$ based on Assumption \ref{Assumption3} satisfied by the L\'{e}vy measure $\nu$ of $(L_t)_{t \geq 0}$.
 For the discussion explaining this construction in detail see Section 2 in \cite{majka}.

-Under Assumptions \ref{Assumption1}-\ref{Assumption3} and an additional assumption that the L\'{e}vy density $q$ is continuous almost everywhere on $\mathbb{R}^d$, it has been proved in \cite{majka} (see Theorem 1.1 therein) that a $2d$-dimensional SDE given by (\ref{eqX}) and (\ref{optimalY}) has a weak solution which is a coupling of solutions to (\ref{purejumpSDE}).
-However, by a simple argument we can prove that the system of equations consisting of (\ref{eqX}) and (\ref{optimalY}) has in fact a strong solution, for which we do not need continuity of $q$.
-This has been pointed out to us by Jian Wang and our reasoning is actually based on the proof of Proposition 2.2 from his joint paper \cite{luowang} with Dejun Luo.
-The idea is to write the equation for $(Y_t)_{t \geq 0}$ as